 Rules of Conjunction in English Grammar

-Rule 2 - The conjunction 'and' always comes after conjunction 'both'
+- Rule 2 - The conjunction 'and' always comes after the conjunction 'both'

 Example - Dance carefully lest she should fall.

-Rule 5 - 'Unless' and 'Until' are terms that have a negative connotation.
+- Rule 5 - 'Unless' and 'Until' are terms that have a negative connotation.
 'Unless' is focused on action, whereas Until is focused on time.
-Remember to avoid using the word (never, not, no) in clauses with till and until clauses.
+Remember to avoid using the words (never, not, " or " no) in clauses with till and until clauses.

 Example - He can win unless he practices.